locnnil/workshop/docs/reference/workspace_refresh.rst

 -----

 - The workspace must be *Ready* to be refreshed
+- To construct a newly defined workspace, use :ref:`workspace_launch` instead
 - Throughout the refresh, all affected workspaces remain *Pending*
 - If the refresh removes an SDK from the workspace, the SDK state isn't saved
 - Updated and newly added SDKs are installed in alphabetical order